-Long-time Kingston Heath course superintendent and acclaimed architect Vern Morcom was at the height of his design career in the years after World War II when he was commissioned to create an 18-hole layout for the Curlewis Golf Club, which was on the move from its original home 15 minutes’ drive away in Drysdale.
+Long-time Kingston Heath course superintendent and acclaimed architect Vern Morcom was at the height of his design career in the years after World War II when he was commissioned to create the original 18-hole layout.

-Today, the Morcom touch of risk-and-reward design remains and will be familiar to those who have played golf on the Melbourne Sandbelt.
-This is especially true on the front nine where the routing and design is Morcom’s original work.
+Today, the Morcom touch of risk-and-reward design remains and will be familiar to those who have played golf in the Melbourne Sandbelt.
+This is especially true on the front nine where much of the routing and design is Morcom’s original work.

 For mine, the 308-metre 3rd hole is the best of Curlewis’ short par-4s.
 From the tee perched above the fairway, you can see the green as well as all the trouble that can be found en route.
 Big hitters will also note they can carry a massive fairway bunker on the right side of the fairway by taking an ‘as the crow flies’ route to the green.
 But any aggressive play from the tee is fraught with danger as an out-of-bounds fence is just metres from the left edge of the fairway.
 The best play here is actually to hug the left half of the fairway from tee, especially if the flag is in the right half of the green.